 (4) Where a licensee or permit holder is required to lodge a form, an agent or employee of the licensee or permit holder may lodge the form on behalf of the licensee or permit holder, but the licensee or permit holder remains liable for ensuring that the form is properly lodged.

-[Regulation 19A inserted in Gazette 17 December 1999 pp.6207-8.]
+[Regulation 19A inserted in Gazette 17 Dec 1999 p.
+6207-8.]

 20. Power of inspector to direct delivery of form